-Light, low resistance exercises such as swimming and light exercise bike training can also aid to increase range of mobility.
-However these are normally only advised when satisfactory range of movement has been achieved.
+Light, low resistance exercises such as swimming and light exercise bike training can also aid to increase the range of mobility.
+However, these are normally only advised when a satisfactory range of movement has been achieved.

 Hamstring stretches can be done in a number of ways either sitting, standing or lying down.
 Gently take the leg to the limit of its comfortable range until a gentle stretch is felt at the back of the thigh.
 Hold for 20 to 30 seconds and relax

 This stretch increases flexibility not only in the calf muscles but also in the hamstrings.